Castorps/Passwords/README.md

 # Password Generator
-Generates passwords using keywords provided by the user.
+Generates a password list using keywords provided by the user.

 ### Features:
   - Splitting, reversing and casing keywords